-Join a Permaculture Design Course in Bali this August for a multi-cultural experience learning ecological design, bamboo building and sustainable living.
-Learn practical principles and strategies in permaculture whilst meeting an incredible range of environmental entrepreneurs in one of the most abundant permaculture settings in the world.
-You will be introduced to local Balinese farmers that have for decades interwoven permaculture principles into their cultural and agricultural practices.
+Join a Permaculture Design Course in Bali this July & August for a multi-cultural experience learning ecological design, bamboo building and sustainable living.
+Learn practical principles and strategies in permaculture whilst meeting environmental entrepreneurs in one of the most abundant permaculture settings in the world.
+You will be introduced to Balinese farmers that have for decades interwoven permaculture principles into their cultural and agricultural practices.
 Join a growing movement of hundreds of thousands of people in Bali and worldwide dedicated to fostering positive ecologically based solutions of how we provide for ourselves and the environment.

 WHAT YOU WILL LEARN:

-The 2 week Permaculture Design Course includes an Introduction to Permaculture and workshops on soil fertility, agroforestry, home vegetable gardening, bamboo building and more.
+The 2 week Permaculture Design Course includes an Introduction to Permaculture and workshops on soil fertility, agroforestry, home gardening, bamboo building and more.
 You will learn from local farmers about the ecologically sustainable water management and intricate irrigation system for rice paddies in Bali called the Subak.
 Listed a UNESCO World Heritage site in 2012.
 You will learn how local rice farmers relate to the natural world and how they see nature, humanity and spirit intrinsically linked through a philosophy called Tri Hita Karana.

 You will be given a personalized tour of Green School and Green Village and learn how Green School is pioneering education using permaculture principles and nature education.
-You will learn how to transform a wild grass into a beautiful building material from the bamboo architects and designers who were involved in building the school and some of the most cutting edge natural bamboo homes in the world.
-You will learn different ecological food production systems in Green School’s bamboo Aquaponics that was designed by Orin and his team at IBUKU gardens.
-You will learn how to follow the design process and create onsite designs at Green School and The Kul Kul Farm.
+You will learn how to transform a wild grass into a beautiful building material from the bamboo architects and builders who were involved in building the school and some of the most cutting edge natural bamboo homes in the world.
+You will learn different ecological food production systems and how to follow the design process to create onsite designs.
 Learning will be facilitated with a mixture of classroom time, tours, excursions, discussions and hands-on workshops.